VinAIResearch/JointIDSF/README.md

 ```

 ## Dataset
-Our dataset, which is first public dataset for Vietnamese intent detection and slot filling is under the `<data>` directory.
+Our dataset, which is first public dataset for Vietnamese intent detection and slot filling is under the `data/` directory.
 In particular, we provide two versions coresponding to the syllable-level and word-level dataset.

 By downloading our dataset, USER agrees: